Tips for International Students Applying to US Universities

 High school students across the US aren’t the only ones trying to navigate the often-confusing college application process; students across the WORLD are, too.
 And many are thinking about coming to the US for their higher education.

 Almost 5% of students at U.S. universities are international, and that number is sure to keep growing.
-For international students applying to US colleges, the application process can be a little more intensive, and a bit more challenging than it is for American students.
+The international students college admissions application process can be a little more intensive, and a bit more challenging than it is for American students.

 So if you’re an international student looking to attend college in the US, what do you need to do to ensure you maximize your chance of admission?